logo

 Foundation of Financial Records is Bookkeeping

-The essential step in keeping track of, organising, and preserving a business's financial transactions is bookkeeping.
+The essential step in keeping track of, organizing, and preserving a business's financial transactions is bookkeeping.
 It concentrates on regular financial transactions and makes sure they are appropriately recorded.
 Key components of bookkeeping include:

 Data entry: Bookkeepers are in charge of entering financial transactions into the accounting system, including sales, purchases, expenses, and receipts.
 They enter information into software, journals, and ledgers.